The Python mapping supports two forms of code generation: dynamic and static.

 X, therefore the suffix

-_ice is appended to the name of the generated file to prevent name collisions.
+_ice is appended to the name of the generated file.

 The default output directory is the current working directory, but a different directory can be specified using the

 slice2py creates a Python package for each Slice module it encounters.
 A Python package is nothing more than a subdirectory that contains a file with a special name (

 __init__.py).
 This file is executed automatically by Python when a program first imports the package.
 It is created by

 slice2py and must not be edited manually.
 Inside the file is Python code to import the generated files that contain definitions in the Slice module of interest.

 For example, the Slice files